 ARLEE.
-We are not any way dissatisfied or hostile towards you or the government.
+We are not any way dissatisfied or hostile towards you or the Government.
 We only want a fair bargain; fair play on both sides.
-My forefathers, our chiefs, the head chiefs of the tribe, were like men with veils over their heads; they could not see at all; they were like blind men; and when Governor Stevens arrived and he began talking about this part of the country, they had no idea of their country; they were stupid.
+My forefathers, our chiefs. the head chiefs of the tribe, were like men with veils over their heads; they could not see at all; they were like blind men; and when Governor Stevens arrived and he began talking about this part of the country, they had no idea of their country; they were stupid.
 They signed the treaty.
 This reservation was offered by the man who made the treaty, and we are holding on to it.
 Our forefathers are all dead, and we are the chiefs nowadays, and are hanging on it.

 COMMISSIONER.
 You are quite right in holding on to your reservation.
 As your friend, I say hold on to it; it is your land.
 I would be willing to give you the land you want up north; but the little line that the railroad wants won't interfere with your land; it will give the Great Father a better chance to protect you.
 There are many white men in the East who look after your interest more than you do yourselves; they would not allow a wrong to be done to you; they would, I know, approve of what I have told you.
 If I have not told you what the little strip is worth, I would not dare to go back among those people.
 You can ask any of your friends here and they will tell you that those white people know more about your wants than you do yourselves.
 Their hearts are always good towards you.
-These friends will watch me, and if I have not a good heart towards you they would blame me; but I know you think I have a good heart for you.
+These friends will worth you and if I have not a good heart towards you they would blame me. but I watch me, and if I have not a good heart towards you they would blame me; but I know you think I have a good heart for you.